About Jeff

 Q: Where does Battery Revolution fit in terms of a book genre?

-Q: What central issues are you exploring in your book?
+Q: What central issues did you explore in the book?

-Jeff: Amelia is a bright materials scientist born in California getting her PhD in Pittsburgh at the start of the book.
-She’s an all-American kid—personable and confident, but after her lab discovery, she gets caught up in the tech world and her mindset gets thrown off kilter.
-The most interesting aspect of Amelia’s story might be how she confronts preconceived notions of what success and happiness really mean.
+Jeff: Amelia is a bright materials scientist born, like her parents, in Southern California and getting her PhD in Pittsburgh at the start of the book.
+She’s an all-American kid at heart—personable and confident as a battery researcher, but after her remarkable discovery, she gets caught up in the tech world and thrown off kilter.
+The most interesting aspect of Amelia’s story might be how she confronts her preconceived notions of what success and happiness really mean.

-Q: How did you manage to pack so much technical subject matter into a suspense novel?
+Q: How did you pack so much technical subject matter into a suspenseful, easy-to-read novel?

-Jeff: College and graduate students studying business operations, entrepreneurship, and the energy industry, as well as corporate teams, investors, trade associations, policy makers, or just people looking to advance or learn or pivot into new areas.
+Jeff: College and graduate students studying business and entrepreneurship, apprentices, the energy and power industry, as well as career professionals, corporate teams, investors, trade associations, policy makers, or people looking to advance or learn or pivot into new areas.
+Plus avid readers who enjoy learning new things about frontier industries, of course.

-Jeff: I have two ideas for follow-on books.
-We really don’t know how this story of our electricity grid ends.
-There’s an unsung human element in managing technology that is forcing sacrifices and ethical dilemmas we need to face.
+Jeff: We don’t know how the story of our electricity grid ends.
+There’s an unsung human element in managing power technology, and there are big ethical dilemmas we need to face in the near future.